Bhaskarthalwar/Retail_Demo/README.md

 3. TestNG client class : com.assignment.ubs.testng.supermarket
-   There is testng.xml file which is configured to run with this project while doing maven build By running the maven build command mvn clean install
+   There is testng.xml file which is configured to run with this project while doing maven build By running the below maven build command

+   mvn clean install

    All the test cases would run synchronously if it needs to be run individually then can run the commands like below